Function library

 returns an error.

-exactly-one
+### exactly-one

-W3C specificationarrow-up-right
+[W3C specification](https://www.w3.org/TR/xpath-functions-31/#func-exactly-one)

 Fully implemented